nzvte/Everest/README.md

 # Description

 Everest is a next-gen Roblox exploitation hub in development, and is meant to replace every script hub that's mean't to work universally to-date.
 Everest covers so many features other's don't have, or were thought to not exist.
-Compatibility with Everest has been limited to the Synapse X executor, due to the fact that is supports more features than any other script executor to-date with over 2 years of development.
+Compatibility with Everest has been limited to the Synapse X executor, due to the fact that is supports more features than any other script executor to-date, with Everest having over 2 years of development gone into it.

 Enjoy!

 # Features